andreccosta/ConvertYoutube/README.md

 > **Current status**: Early development.

-ConvertYoutube is a minimalistic RoR application that given an url for a video or playlist from Youtube will convert all available videos to mp3 and archive them into a downloadable zip file.
+ConvertYoutube is a minimalistic RoR application that given an url for a video ~~or playlist~~ from Youtube will convert all available videos to m4a ~~and archive them into a downloadable zip file~~.

 ### Dependencies:
 * resque